baharmon/lectures/content/computational-ecology-2024/_index.md

 seeds can be precisely planted in computationally generated patterns.
-Initially I tested this process in the lab, printing in small trays with mixes of seeds in different patterns.
+Initially I tested this process in the lab, printing seed mixes in computational patterns in small trays.
 {{< /note >}}

 ---